Nightwish: Lyrical themes

-Through the years, the lyrics became more personal.
-"Dead Boy's Poem" from Wishmaster is a very emotional piece, which Holopainen calls his "legacy and [...] testament for the whole world. [...]
+Over the years, the lyrics became more personal.
+"Dead Boy's Poem" from Wishmaster is an emotional piece, which Holopainen calls his "legacy and [...] testament for the whole world. [...]
 I wanted to do this song before I die because I wanted to tell the whole world what I think and feel.
 It expresses a lot of myself."
-The personal development became even more obvious on the Wishmaster-successor Century Child.
-Turunen thinks that the lyrics do not anymore deal "with the dreamland we were used to, but with the brutal reality of life."
+The personal development became even more obvious on the Wishmaster successor Century Child.
+Turunen thinks that the lyrics no longer deal "with the dreamland we were used to, but with the brutal reality of life."

-"Kuolema Tekee Taiteilijan" (in English, "Death Makes an Artist") from Once describes the experience of loss and its impact on art, "Nemo" deals with the feeling of being lost, while "Dead Gardens" deals with a bout of artist's block Holopainen suffered from.
+"Kuolema Tekee Taiteilijan" (in English, "Death Makes an Artist") from Once describes the experience of loss and its impact on art, "Nemo" deals with the feeling of being lost, and "Dead Gardens" deals with a bout of writer's block Holopainen suffered.
 "Creek Mary's Blood" is based on Dee Brown's story of the same name, which presents the situation of Native Americans at the end of the 19th century.

-2007's Dark Passion Play included an unusual number of personal songs, including "The Poet and the Pendulum" which has been described as Holopainen's life story, and about being a composer and musician.
-Another song, "Meadows of Heaven" is a depiction of Holopainen's childhood and the feeling that it'll never return.
-Two songs, "Bye Bye Beautiful" and "Master Passion Greed" are about ex-member Tarja Turunen and her husband Marcelo Cabuli.
-Another song on the album, "Cadence of Her Last Breath", is a "very personal song" about running away.
-The album also contains many references to authors such as Edgar Allan Poe and Walt Whitman.Imaginaerum tracks has different lyrical themes.
-For example, the song "Ghost River" themes "a duel between the Devil and Mother Gaia", while "Scaretale" themes "childhood nightmares and monsters".
+2007's Dark Passion Play included an unusual number of personal songs, including "The Poet and the Pendulum", which has been described as Holopainen's life story, and about being a composer and musician.
+"Meadows of Heaven" is a depiction of Holopainen's childhood and the feeling that it'll never return.
+"Bye Bye Beautiful" and "Master Passion Greed" are about ex-member Tarja Turunen and her husband Marcelo Cabuli.
+"Cadence of Her Last Breath" is a "very personal song" about running away.
+The album also contains many references to authors such as Edgar Allan Poe and Walt Whitman.

+Imaginaerum has different lyrical themes.
+For example, the song "Ghost River" is about "a duel between the Devil and Mother Gaia", while "Scaretale" concerns "childhood nightmares and monsters".

-On Endless Forms Most Beautiful lyrical themes included songs about the beauty of the world and everything it has to offer ("Shudder Before The Beautiful"), critic about how some religions restrict people's lives ("Weak Fantasy"), and the meaning of life, which can be something different for all of us ("Élan").
+On Endless Forms Most Beautiful, lyrical themes included the beauty of the world and everything it has to offer ("Shudder Before The Beautiful"), criticism about how some religions restrict people's lives ("Weak Fantasy"), and the meaning of life, which can be something different for all of us ("Élan").

 The first disc of Human. :II: Nature. continues the theme of Nightwish's previous album, with the album's theme being based on human nature and how they are as a species, with songs about modern society ("Noise"), life ("Harvest"), the human imagination ("Pan"), and an ode to human empathy ("How's the Heart?").

+Yesterwynde, the tenth studio album, continues the themes on the previous two studio albums: time, humanism and history.

 Although the lyrics of Nightwish generally are serious with dark meanings, they have also produced several less serious songs, including the bonus track "Nightquest", which talks about the band members' (the three original members as well as Nevalainen) connection as musicians, and the "quest" of Nightwish.